About Seafarers Sailing Club

 The Club holds races every Saturday afternoon and Sunday morning during the sailing season which runs from the beginning of April to the end of October.
 During the summer, when nights are longer, there are also races on Thursday evenings.
 The sailing programme includes about a dozen cruises each year.
 The destination is often to the Isle of Wight to one of the several pubs near the shoreline.
 One of the cruises involves an overnight camp.
 This is very popular with Cadet members.
 In addition to the programmed cruises there is often a midweek cruise for our retired or non-working members.

-A duty crew comprising a duty race officer, helm and crew for the rescue boat, a tractor driver plus three or four other members, runs each race.
+A duty crew comprising an Officer of the Day, Deputy Officer of the Day, Driver and Crew for the Patrol Boat, a Tractor Driver plus three or four other members, runs each race.
 It is an important responsibility of Club membership that, five times each year, each member must attend as part of a duty crew.
 The only other significant responsibility concerns payment of fees (see Membership page).

 The Club currently operates two RIBs (Rigid Inflatables Boats) with outboard motors which are used as Patrol Boats.
 The Club also owns a number of dinghies, which are primarily for training and encouraging new and novice sailors to develop their sailing, while building their confidence before purchasing their own boat.
 However, they are also available for occasional use by suitably qualified and/or experienced members for cruising and/or racing.
 Another major asset is the tractor, which is driven by trained members to assist with the launch and recovery of boats and enables club sailing at any state of the tide.